 I have always loved to read; fantasy novels are my favorite.
 It wasn’t until 2005, when an author friend asked me to read and critique his book, that I became interested in reading books in a different way.
-I began beta reading and offering insights on my friend’s books, he wrote steadily so I was not at a loss for practice.
+I began beta reading and offering insights on my friend’s books; he wrote steadily, so I was not at a loss for practice.

 While I was beta reading, I found I had an eye for detail.
-I was picking up inconsistencies within the narrative and spelling usages, and finding errors with grammar.
+I was picking up inconsistencies within the narrative and spelling usages, and finding errors in grammar.
 Once I noticed I was picking up on these new aspects, I began proofreading (more accurately a very light copyedit) for my friend to help correct these errors.

 I proofread for my friend for many years in an unofficial capacity.
 I really enjoyed what I was doing and decided that I wanted to be a copyeditor.
 I was fortunate to have my friend to fall back on.
 He allowed me to look over some of his work that I had beta read years earlier, and I gained practical experience in this manner.